Brinium/ThreeColumnContainer/README.md

 Inspiration and some flyout code pinched from patbonecrusher's SlidingPanels.Touch. https://github.com/patbonecrusher/SlidingPanels.Touch/

-This project is still a work in progress and is not complete nor fully functional.
+This project is working but need to add some gesture support for closing submenus.